seap-udea/AIsteroid/README.md

 make aisteroid
 ```

-And voilà!

-Your asteroid must be detected!The main output from this procedure
+And voila! your asteroids must be detected!.
+The main output of this
-should be an image like this:
+procedure is the following image:

 ![alt text](https://raw.githubusercontent.com/seap-udea/AIsteroid/master/images/example-detection.gif)